This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 If at any time your child tests positive for COVID-19 and has participated in KBIA programming that week (indoors OR outdoors) then you must:

-- Email the Executive Director IMMEDIATELY to inform KBIA of the positive test at [email protected]
+- Email the Program Administrator IMMEDIATELY to inform KBIA of the positive test at [email protected]

 - Include in the email if the child participated in free swim the day before or day of the positive test.